-Western Dakota Tech is dedicated to helping students succeed in their chosen academic field.
-Upon completion and review of the ACCUPLACER exam, students may be required to enroll in classes designed to upgrade their skills in Math, Writing, and Reading.
-Academic preparation classes do not count toward the program graduation requirements.
-Please contact the Admissions Office for specific information.
+WDT is dedicated to helping students succeed in their chosen academic field.
+Upon completion and review of the ACCUPLACER exam, students may be required to enroll in classes designed to upgrade skills in Math, Writing, and Reading.
+Academic preparation classes do not count toward the graduation requirements.
+Contact the Admissions Office for specific information.